Bridgeville, New York

 Bridgeville is a hamlet (and census-designated place) southeast of Monticello (the county seat) located in the southern Catskill Mountains in the Town of Thompson, County of Sullivan, and State of New York, United States.
 Bridgeville is located on the Neversink River on New York State Route 17 (future Interstate 86), at an elevation of 1081 ft.
 It has hilly terrain.

-Since Bridgeville is not a corporate entity and does not have a post office of its own, population figures are not available.
+Although Bridgeville is not a corporate entity and does not have a post office of its own, the census-designated place had a population of 149 as of the 2020 census.
 See Town of Thompson for area demographic information.
 Bridgeville shares a ZIP code with nearby Monticello of 12701 and telephone area code 845.

 Attractions

 The Neversink River is well known for fly-fishing and Bridgeville is a popular location for fishermen.
 Bridgeville is also the site of Holiday Mountain Ski Park.